 Indicators: Grounds for Detention 1.
-In practice, are most asylum seekers detained on the territory:at the border: ⊠ Yes □ Yes □ No ⊠ No 2.
-Are asylum seekers detained in practice during the Dublin proc Frequently ☐ Never 3.
-Are asylum seekers detained during a regular procedure in practice.
-Frequently □ Never
+In practice, are most asylum seekers detained □ No ⊠ No 2.
+Are asylum seekers detained in practice during the Dublin procedure?
+Never 3.
+Are asylum seekers detained during a regular procedure in practice? □ Never

 The detention of an alien who is seeking asylum can take place at any time during the asylum procedure and also after the claim has been rejected at the final instance.
 A person can only be deprived of his or her liberty for a reason set out in law.